ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_pafs
 --------
-Purpose -- Pulls PAFs draws from the database

-Functionality -- Uses central comp's get_draws function and CEAM's get_age_group_midpoint_from_age_group_id auxiliary function

-Assumptions -- Some risks in GBD (e.g. Zinc deficiency and high sbp) don't have estimates for all ages.
+Used by -- Some risks in GBD (e.g. Zinc deficiency and high sbp) don't have estimates for all ages.
 I have set up the code so that each age group for which we don't have GBD estimates has a PAF of 0

+Assumptions -- We should use PAFs for DALYs, since we use PAFs to affect incidence in CEAM

-Questions -- Should we set the PAF to 0 for age groups for which we do not have rr estimates?
+Questions -- Should we be using PAFs for Deaths or DALYs?
+Should we set the PAF to 0 for age groups for which we do not have rr estimates?
 Need to submit an epihelp ticket to determine whether we should use get_draws or transmogrifier.risk.risk_draws.

 Unit test in place? -- No. Just pulls pafs from the database and then does some light processing (e.g. gets age group midpoints)

 get_exposures
 -------------
-Purpose -- Pulls exposure draws from the database

-Functionality -- Uses central comp's get_draws function and CEAM's get_age_group_midpoint_from_age_group_id auxiliary function

 Assumptions -- Some risks in GBD (e.g. Zinc deficiency and high sbp) don't have estimates for all ages.
 I have set up the code so that each age group for which we don't have GBD estimates has an exposure of 0

 Questions -- Should we set the exposure to 0 for age groups for which we do not have rr estimates?
 Need to submit an epihelp ticket to determine whether we should use get_draws or transmogrifier.risk.risk_draws.